 A touch up here.
 Fix a random background colour clash there.

 Everyone wants to look good in photos.
 And if technology helps, then great.

 Whether it’s an Instagram filter, Photoshop retouching or some other alteration via one of the many photo editing tools you can download via the App store, everyone fiddles around with their imagery these days.

-From your average teenage Instagram star wannabe to the thousands of creatives, designers, photographers that use tools like Photoshop every day with no second thought, it seems ‘real’ images are increasingly rare.
+From your average teenage Instagram star wannabe to the thousands of creatives, designers, photographers who use tools like Photoshop every day with no second thought, it seems ‘real’ images are increasingly rare.

-We use it to tidy up some of the images on this site as you can see from the header image on this article.
+We use it to edit images on this site as you can see from the header image on this article.
 We use it on the creative designs in our shop.
 And, we use it to create lifestyle photography on our social media feeds.

 When photo editing goes wrong